Limits of spiked random matrices II: Alternative characterizations of the laws

 We conclude the following for our matrix system.

-\begin{lemma} For each $\lambda\in\R$, consider the eigenvalue problem \eqref{sys} on $[0,L]$ with boundary conditions \eqref{sysIC} and $f(L) = 0$.
-Let $(F,G)$ be the conjoined basis initialized by $F(0) =\tilde I$ and $G(0) = \tilde W$; then the number of focal points in the interval $(0,L)$, counting multiplicity, equals the number of eigenvalues below $\lambda$.
+\begin{lemma} Consider the eigenvalue problem (\ref {sys}) on $[0,L]$ with boundary conditions (\ref{sysIC}) and $f(L) = 0$.
+For each $\lambda\in\R$, let $(F,G)$ be the conjoined basis initialized by $F(0) =\tilde I$ and $G(0) = \tilde W$; then the number of focal points in the interval $(0,L)$, counting multiplicity, equals the number of eigenvalues below $\lambda$.
 Furthermore, the spectrum is purely discrete and bounded below with eigenvalues tending to infinity. \end{lemma}

 A soft argument now recovers an oscillation theorem for the original half-line problem.